 I design and field test outdoor clothing – a follow on to a career in outdoor education where I enjoyed a multitude of group experiences and made many friends.
 Both forms of employment have provided a good excuse to spend time exploring mountains and adventuring in the outdoors.
 My family have supported me throughout so now, as a grandfather, can I bring some of my experience to our group to help build a genuinely open minded community?

-In my sixties, I am one of the oldest, probably one of the prime movers, and definitely one of the most excited members of the project.
+I am one of the oldest, probably one of the prime movers, and definitely one of the most excited members of the project.
 I am mother or grandmother to several of those also involved, but I am very keen to extend the benefits of mutual support to others and look forward to new members joining.
-I have some experience growing things and am keen to get the polytunnels up and the orchard planted.
-I see lots of uses for the communal space both inside and out beginning with the chickens clearing the farmyard of its weeds!
+I have some experience growing things and am delighted that we have the polytunnel and the orchard already productive.
+I am particularly thrilled with the quality of the architectural design of the conversion which offers us all a wonderful and unique home.

 I am an architect/university teacher and our cohousing project is a unique opportunity for me to offer and develop my professional skills, whilst creating a more community-focused place for my family to live.
 I am really interested in the process of creating a cohousing group as well as looking forward to living there, and I am hoping to undertake a PhD based on the project.
 So far, I have really enjoyed working with family and friends in a relaxed, but professional way, which has revealed otherwise hidden skills and qualities of people I thought I knew!
 When the build is complete I am really looking forward to communal al fresco meals made from the produce that we have grown on site!

-I am an Optometrist and mother of two girls (Emily 9, Lucy 6) and a boy (Alex 2).
+Leo and I have three children – Emily, Lucy and Alex who keep us on our toes!
+When not running around after them I work as an optometrist in a large community opticians.
 My main interest in the cohousing project is in creating a great place for our family to live that my husband, Leo, has designed and to which I have had a major contribution.
 I love the idea of living in a semi-rural location but with the opportunities of a city on our doorstep – a place for children to grow up in safety with their extended family.
-The project is challenging and scary at times, but I really like the idea of getting on with the build of the project and moving in and achieving something epic!
+The project is challenging and scary at times, not least because of living in a caravan, on site, over winter with three energetic children but I really like the idea of getting on with the build, moving in and achieving something epic!

-I am married to Polly and we have three children (Raymond 8, Lydia 6 and Sylvie 2).
+I am married to Polly and we have three children (Raymond 9, Lydia 7 and Sylvie 4).
 The other members of the group are family and friends.
 I envisage a flexible approach from all when it comes to living arrangements (especially during the build process) but ultimately I would like to live in my own unit with immediate family.
-My personal interests are all sports (particularly football).
+My personal interests are all sports (particularly football) and I am very proud of creating our own on site football pitch.
 I am very interested in social justice and want to be part of a community where people embrace equality, freedom and fairness.
-I guess I am experienced in risk assessment – being a police officer this is an everyday activity.
-I hold a BSc in Disaster Management!
+I guess I am experienced in risk assessment as I hold a BSc in Disaster Management!
 I have worked as a council gardener where I excelled in digging large holes!
-I would love to learn more about actual building techniques and the project management of this development.
+I am learning more about building techniques and extraordinarily complicated legal procedures .
 Mostly I want my children to grow up with space to enjoy an element of freedom, fun and adventure.

-Joe and I have three young children who would benefit in so many ways from this venture.
-We have lived and worked in London for ten years.
-I have been a primary school teacher for seven years in Hackney.
-I am definitely ready for a move to a more rural way of life.
-Having brought my two children up very isolated from close family I love the idea of being neighbours.
+Joe and I have three young children who are benefitting in so many ways from this venture.
+We lived and worked in London for ten years and moved to Sheffield 3 years ago.
+We currently live near the site and are getting very excited about the next phase of the build which will renovate our future home.
+We are loving having a quieter rural lifestyle.
+Being closer to family and friends has made a massive difference to our lives and starts the co-housing ethos even before we all live there.
 I am most interested in using the amount of space and resources we’ll have to benefit the co-housing group and the wider community.
 I am a great organiser and I get most satisfaction from doing a job properly.
-During the build I am happy to try my hand at most things.
-Co-housing in this location will mean my children will benefit from a safer, healthier environment where they will learn so much more from being around different adults/children and not just us!
+During the build I have tried my hand at lots of different things and enjoy a break from childcare!
+Co-housing in this location means my children will benefit from a safer, healthier environment where they will learn so much more from being around different adults/children.